 Here is an example of Maine's dram shop law at work.
 Suppose that Don stops at Tex's Tavern for a few drinks.
-After several rounds, Don is slurring his speech and having trouble staying upright on his bar stool, but the bartender continues to serve him alcohol.
+After several rounds, Don is slurring his speech and having trouble staying upright on his barstool, but the bartender continues to serve him alcohol.
 Eventually, Don leaves the bar and climbs into his car.
-Pulling out of the bar's driveway, he hits a pedestrian, Penelope, and injures her.
+When pulling out of the bar's driveway, Don hits a pedestrian, Penelope, and injures her.

-Of course, Penelope may seek damages directly from Don for causing the accident.
-But she may also file a dram shop claim against Tex's Tavern for continuing to serve Don alcohol even after he was "visibly intoxicated," which is the basis for a negligence claim under the state's dram shop law.
-If the server had continued to serve Don alcohol knowing that Don was visibly intoxicated and intended to drive in that state, Penelope may even be able to establish that the tavern's behavior was "reckless."
+Of course, Penelope can seek damages directly from Don for causing the accident.
+But she can also file a dram shop claim against Tex's Tavern for continuing to serve Don alcohol even after he was visibly intoxicated.

 Maine's Liquor Liability Act applies to both "licensees" (or alcohol vendors) and "non-licensees" (or social hosts).
-Social hosts have the same responsibility as vendors to avoid serving alcohol to a visibly intoxicated person or to a minor, and they may be held liable if they serve an intoxicated person or minor who then causes harm to someone else.
+So, social hosts have the same responsibility as vendors to avoid serving alcohol to a visibly intoxicated or underage person and can be held liable if they negligently or recklessly serve a guest who's in one of these categories.

 Here is an example of Maine's social host liability law at work.
-Suppose that in the above example, Don does not go to the tavern, but instead goes to a party hosted by Harry, a friend from work.
+Suppose that in the above example, Don goes to a party hosted by his friend Harry instead of the tavern.
 While at the party, Harry serves Don several alcoholic drinks and urges Don to keep drinking even when it becomes clear that Don is intoxicated.
 Eventually, Don stumbles out onto the back deck and bumps into Penelope.
 Both Don and Penelope fall off the deck and are injured.

 Damages in a Maine dram shop or social host liability claim are intended to compensate the injured person for all harm caused by the accident.
-That includes:
+Damages might include:

 It's important to note that dram shop or social host liability damages in Maine are "capped," or limited.
 There is no cap on damages for medical expenses.
 However, all other types of damages are capped at $350,000 per case.
-That includes compensation for pain and suffering.
 Remember that no cap applies to a personal injury claim that the injured person might file directly against the intoxicated person who directly caused the injuries.